vbargl/terraform-vs-cdk8s/text/text.md

 ## Application addition

+> TODO: CDK8s cannot remove resources

+## Extensibility and modularity

+Terraform achieves modularity through its module system, which enables the encapsulation of commonly used infrastructure resources into reusable components.
+A module acts as a self-contained unit that accepts input parameters and produces outputs, which can be scalars (integers, strings), arrays, objects, or even arrays of objects.
+One limitation observed is that default values defined within modules can only be overridden by consumers, restricting flexibility in dynamic naming conventions.
+This constraint often necessitates very complex workarounds.

+In contrast, CDK8s modularity is inherently based on standard programming practices, allowing developers to write modular code using classes, functions, and abstractions within their chosen programming language.
+Creating reusable components in CDK8s is as straightforward as defining a class or function that encapsulates a specific configuration, offering a flexible and intuitive approach to modular infrastructure management.

 ## Documentation

 Terraform provides extensive documentation through two primary sources: the Terraform official documentation (developer.hashicorp.com/terraform) and the Terraform Kubernetes provider documentation (registry.terraform.io/providers/hashicorp/kubernetes/latest/docs).
 Since Terraform interacts with multiple cloud and infrastructure providers, users must reference both general Terraform documentation and provider-specific documentation to fully understand its capabilities.
 This two-layered approach ensures comprehensive coverage but may require additional effort to navigate when managing Kubernetes resources.